16 free or cheap kids' book tricks

 For a bit of calm, why not let David Tennant, Reese Witherspoon or Lupita Nyong'o read your kids a bedtime story?

 A-list storytellers have been making good use of their spare time during lockdowns over the last two years by filming clips of themselves narrating favourite storybooks.
 It's all part of Save the Children's Save with Stories campaign, which is supporting kids throughout the coronavirus pandemic.
 Watch on Save the Children's US Instagram account.

 We also like Storyline Online YouTube channel, where you can listen to a host of famous faces reading storybooks, from Rami Malek to Oprah Winfrey, but most importantly, "ANNA FROM FROZEN!!!"
-Watch on YouTube.